Skip to content

 Troubleshooting

-• python -m venv venv says python not found — Try python3 -m venv venv or py -m venv venv.
+• python -m venv venv says python not found, try python3 -m venv venv or py -m venv venv.

-GoPro Limitation
+GoPro limitation

-If you see the warning:
+If you see this warning:

 [ WARN:0@379.898] global cap_ffmpeg_impl.hpp:1541 grabFrame packet read max attempts exceeded...

-python utils/reformat_gopro.py --input {Original video folder} --output {New video folder}
+python utils/reformat_gopro.py --input {original} --output {new}

-Recommended GoPro workflow:
+Recommended GoPro workflow

-1. Collect BRUVS videos
+1. Collect BRUVS videos.

 2. Transfer from SD card using the reformat script: